Cloning systems and action operads

 \begin{examp}[Direct powers] Let $G$ be a group and denote by $G^n$ the $n$-fold direct product of $G$ with itself.
 Write $\iota_n: G^n \to G^{n+1}$ for the map that adds the identity (in $G$) as last entry, let $\pi_n: G^n \to \Sigma_n$ the trivial homomorphism, and consider the map $\kappa^n_j:G^n \to G^{n+1}$ that duplicates the $j$-th entry.
 Then, the quadruple $(\{G^n\}_{n\ge 1}, \iota, \pi, \kappa)$ is a cloning system on the set of direct powers of $G$.

-Despite the fact that there is an obvious map $\zeta_n: G^n \to G^{n+1}$ that adds the identity (in $G$) as first entry, one may check that the maps $\kappa$ and $\zeta$ do not satisfy condition (viii) of the definition of a bilateral cloning system. \end{examp}
+Despite the fact that there is an obvious map $\zeta_n: G^n \to G^{n+1}$ that adds the identity (in $G$) as first entry, one may check that the maps $\kappa$ and $\nu$ satisfy conditions (viii) and (ix) of the definition of an operadic cloning system iff $G$ is abelian; e.g.\ take $n=m=1$ in those axioms to obtain the direct implication. \end{examp}

-Finally, we discuss another example of a cloning system introduced in \cite{Zaremsky}, which again will not be bilateral.

 \begin{examp}[Upper triangular matrices] Let $U_n$ denote the group of invertible $n\times n$ upper triangular matrices with real coefficients.
 Consider the obvious inclusion map $\iota_n: U_n \to U_{n+1}$ given by adding a 1 as the lowermost element on the diagonal.